eggwhat/vulkan_cg_uni/README.md

 ## Setup
 To run this project:
+* Change paths in .env.cmake file to match your directories
 * Open solution located in build folder
 * Build shaders project
 * Set VcuEngine project as the startup project